hed-standard/hed-specification/docs/source/03_HED_formats.md

 Units and unit modifiers follow the naming conventions of the units they represent.

 Case is preserved for unit modifiers, as uppercase and lowercase versions often have distinct meanings.
+The case for unit symbols is also maintained.

 ### 3.1.4.
 Mediawiki schema format